 Our TIK protocol implements temporal leashes and provides efficient instant authentication for broadcast communication in wireless networks.
-TIK stands for TESLA with Instant Key disclosure, and is an extension of the TESLA broadcast authentication protocol [34].
-We contribute the novel observation that a receiver can verify the TESLA security condition (that the corresponding key has not yet been disclosed) as it receives the packet (explained below); this fact allows the sender to disclose the key in the same packet, thus motivating the protocol name "TESLA with Instant Key disclosure."
+TIK stands for TESLA with Instant Key disclosure, and is an extension of the TESLA broadcast authentication protocol [28].
+The intuition behind TIK is that the packet transmission time can be significantly longer than the time synchronization error.
+In these cases, the a receiver can verify the TESLA security condition (that the corresponding key has not yet been disclosed) as it receives the packet (explained below); this fact allows the sender to disclose the key in the same packet, thus motivating the protocol name "TESLA with Instant Key disclosure."